ndejong/phishing-tracker/README.md

 Utility to manage sets of phishing links making it easier to track their removal progress over time.

+Project started out of frustration in dealing over-and-over again with phishing threat-actors and wanting an easy tool to handle the tracking of these links over time without needing to roll out a full-fledged CERT stack (eg The Hive)

+Captures everything per-run in a single JSON file making it easy to compare and track change over time - and integrate with other tooling if desired.

+See examples to get a clear idea on usage and possibilities.

 ## Features
 * Batch mode with `.yml` configuration file
 * Single shot mode by passing link/hostname/domain in at cli